gastonstat/course-policies/policy-hw.md

 - Assignments will be accepted by electronic submission to the designated system only (e.g. bCourses, Gradescope).

-- Please note that if you submit the incorrect file you'll get no credit.
+- Please note that if you submit the incorrect file(s) you'll get no credit.

 - Unless stated otherwise, your lowest homework score will be dropped in the calculation of your overall homework score.